 Peperomia rubella Hook. & Arn. ex C.DC.

-Peperomia rubella is a small, beautiful plant with fleshy, elliptical leaves generally arranged in clusters of 4.
+Peperomia rubella is a beautiful small plant with fleshy, elliptical leaves generally arranged in clusters of 4.
 It features prominently scarlet red stems and leaf undersides.
-The top of the leaves are green with a unique pattern.
+The top of the leaves is green with a unique pattern.
 It will grow upright until about 4 inches (20 cm), where it will then fall to sprawl out as a vine.
 The plant produces greenish-white panicle-like flower spikes in summer.